edgedb/edgedb/docs/edgeql/insert.rst

 valid.

-You also can't *assign* to a computed property or link; these fields don't actually exist in the database;
+You also can't *assign* to a computed property or link; these fields don't actually exist in the database.

 .. code-block:: edgeql-repl